nox7/async-php-8-io-http/README.md

 # PHP Fibers - Async Examples Without External Dependencies
 True asynchronous PHP I/O and HTTP without frameworks, extensions, or annoying code behemoths of libraries to install.

-More examples to come - currently only HTTP GET is displayed.
+More examples to come - currently only HTTP GET and asynchronous MySQLi queries are shown.
 ## Requirement

 Until PHP 8.1 is out, you must have the Fiber extension in your PHP version.
 I compiled the php_fiber.dll myself on Windows 10 for PHP 8.0.3 for this example and ran it from XAMPP.